Lonewolfenrir/FunSec/README.md

 ##### GNU Parallel #####

 To use the option '-p' of the script, GNU Parallel must be installed.
 Using GNU Parallel speeds up the pipeline by executing the programs in parallel.
 This program should be in the repositories of your Linux system.
+For more information visit <https://www.gnu.org/software/parallel/>.

 ## Usage ##